-Ben Carson Defends Trump's Baltimore Comments And Compares City To Cancer Patient
+HUD Secretary Ben Carson Compares Baltimore To A Cancer Patient

 In comments widely condemned as racist, Trump referred to Cummings, who is black, as "a brutal bully," said the city was "a "disgusting, rat and rodent infested mess."
 He also tweeted "no human being would want to live there."

-At the White House Tuesday, President Trump accused Baltimore officials of being corrupt and stealing billions of dollars.
+At the White House on Tuesday, Trump accused Baltimore officials of being corrupt and stealing billions of dollars.

 "What Elijah Cummings should do is, he should take his oversight committee, bring them down to Baltimore...and really study the billions and billions of dollars that's been stolen," Trump said.
+Cummings is chairman of the House oversight committee.

 Carson, who is also black, on Wednesday reaffirmed his support for some of the president's remarks about Baltimore.
-He said that while he was a practicing physician in Baltimore he was often caught in a "dilemma," over whether to send some children back to their homes in poor neighborhoods in East or West Baltimore.
+He said that while he was a practicing physician in Baltimore, he was often caught in a "dilemma," over whether to send some children back to their homes in poor neighborhoods in East or West Baltimore.

 "Where there were rats and roaches and mice and ticks, where there was just unabated lead problems that were having devastating effects on the mental development of young people," Carson said.
 "That was a problem for me and it stayed on my mind a lot."